NZMSA/2023-Phase-2/data-science/1. Exploratory Data Analysis and Data Preprocessing/README.md

 In this section we will cover EDA and Data Preparation in order to prepare for the future Data Modelling.
 You need choose **two** datasets from the following dataset list and preprocess data in **both** of the following two datasets.

+Finally, you should submit the follwing files:
+* A .ipynb file for each dataset
+* A brief summary describes how you performed EDA and preprocessing, as well as your understanding of the data.

 By now, you should be able to setup a Jupyter instance and be familiar with at least some basics of Python in [this module](https://docs.microsoft.com/en-us/learn/paths/beginner-python/).

 ## Requirements: